stsewd/fzf-lua-checkout.nvim/README.md

 Manage branches and tags with [fzf-lua](https://github.com/ibhagwan/fzf-lua/)

-> This is a port of [fzf-checkout.vim](https://github.com/stsewd/fzf-checkout.vim) to fzf-lua.
+> This is a port of [fzf-checkout.vim](https://github.com/stsewd/fzf-checkout.vim) for fzf-lua.

 ## Installation